Monocular Depth Estimation through Virtual-world Supervision and Real-world SfM Self-Supervision: Experimental Results

-In addition to this ablative analysis, we did additional experiments changing the DA mechanism.
-In particular, instead of taking direct real- and virtual-world images as input to train $\wmdepar{\inputimage}$, a GAN-based CNN, $\gan$, processes these images to create a common image space in which (hopefully) it is not possible to distinguish the domain.
-In short, we train an overall CNN $\wmdepar{\ganpar{\wauxgan;\inputimage}}$, where $\inputimage$ can come from either the real or the virtual domain, and $\wauxgan$ are the weights of $\gan$.
-These weights are jointly trained with all the rest ($\wmde, \wauxself, \wauxda$) to optimize depth estimation and minimize the possibility of discriminating the original domain of a sample $\igan=\ganpar{\wauxgan;\inputimage}$.
-Table \ref{tab:Ablative_KITTI_eigen_absolute} shows results using such a GAN when removing $\wauxda$ (8th row) and when keeping it (9th row).
+We also did additional experiments changing the DA mechanism.
+Instead of taking direct real- and virtual-world images as input to train $\wmdepar{\inputimage}$, a GAN-based CNN, $\gan$, processes them to create an image space in which (hopefully) it is not possible to distinguish the domain.
+We train a CNN, $\wmdepar{\ganpar{\wauxgan;\inputimage}}$, where $\inputimage$ can come from either the real or the virtual domain, and $\wauxgan$ are the weights of $\gan$.
+These weights are jointly trained with $\wmde, \wauxself,$ and $\wauxda$ to optimize depth estimation and minimize the possibility of discriminating the original domain of a sample $\igan=\ganpar{\wauxgan;\inputimage}$.
+Table \ref{tab:Ablative_KITTI_eigen_absolute} shows results using this GAN when removing $\wauxda$ (8th row) and when keeping it (9th row).
 As we can see, this approach does not improve performance.
-Moreover, it turns out in a more complex training and $\ganpar{\wauxgan;\inputimage}$ would be required at testing time.
+Moreover, the training is more complex and $\ganpar{\wauxgan;\inputimage}$ would be required at testing time.
 Thus, we discarded it.

 We also assessed the improvement of our proposal with respect a lower-bound model (LB) trained on virtual-world images and their depth GT ($\VWSequences.\VWSequencesGT$), but neither using real-world data ($\RWSequences$), nor DA ($\wauxself$), nor the mask ($\ms{t}$).
 Results are shown in 10th row of \Tab{Ablative_KITTI_eigen_absolute}, and we explicitly show the improvement of our proposal over such LB in 11th row.
 Likewise, we have trained an upper-bound model (UB) replacing VK data by KR data with LiDAR-based supervision, so that DA is not required.
 Results are shown in 12th row, and the distance of our model to this UB is explicitly shown in 13th row.
 Comparing 11th and 13th rows we can see how we are clearly closer to the UB than to the LB.